Official Website of the Vatican Museums

 Vatican Museums & Sistine Chapel guided tour

-- This 3-hour guided tour is available at multiple time slots: 7.45 am, 8.15 am, 9.15 am, 11.45 am, 12.15 pm, and 2.15 pm
+Explore the Vatican Museums on this 3-hour guided tour, available at multiple time slots: 7.45 am, 8.15 am, 9.15 am, 11.45 am, 12.15 pm, and 2.15 pm.

 Attraction and date selection